-Southeast and Congress Dental are open with normal hours (Mon-Fri 7am-6pm).
-Cherrybell, Northwest, Southwest and St. Elizabeth’s remain closed.
+Southeast, Congress, Cherrybell, Northwest and Southwest Dental are open with normal hours (Mon-Fri 7am-6pm).
+St. Elizabeth’s Dental remains closed.

 If you have an appointment scheduled

 Please bring and wear a mask or other face covering (bandana, etc.) for your visit.
-Also, please limit your visit to our health centers to yourself and no more than one other person if possible.
+Also, please limit your visit to our health centers to yourself if possible.
 We also want to remind our patients to practice social distancing when at our health centers.
 Please keep a 6 foot distance from others whenever possible.

 Telehealth & Telephone Visits